 What is a LIP?

 Local Immigration Partnerships (LIPs) in all their forms work to improve the successful integration of immigrants in their communities.
 They convene partners from across key sectors in a city or region.
 Together, the partners work to strengthen the community’s ability to address the needs of newcomers—and enables them to settle into their new homes.
-LIPs are funded by Immigration, Refugees and Citizenship Canada (IRCC) and can be found in over 80 communities across the country.
+LIPs are funded by Immigration, Refugees and Citizenship Canada (IRCC) and can be found in 87 communities across the country.

 Graphs Showing Population Outcomes